algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 - And any other sources that would be interested in our project

 This document will set the guidelines, the frequency, and everything needed to ensure communication among all the stakeholders.
 This document will improve the team's quality if the guidelines are respected.
 Communication is necessary to elevate the final product quality.
 This document serves to help in the identification of the client's needs and expectations.
-Communicating with the client is necessary to ensure that both parties aims the same way.
+Communicating with the client is necessary to ensure that both parties aim the same way.
-In a nutshell, this document is made for every stakeholders, to ensure a high-quality product by the end of the project.
+In a nutshell, this document is made for every stakeholder, to ensure a high-quality product by the end of the project.

 ## 1.2 Current Communication Activities